Daytona Beach, Florida: History

-The area where Daytona Beach is located was once inhabited by the indigenous Timucuan Indians who lived in fortified villages.
-The Timucuas were nearly exterminated by contact with Europeans through war, enslavement and disease and became extinct as a racial entity through assimilation and attrition during the 18th century.
+At the time of European contact, the area where Daytona Beach is located was inhabited by the Freshwater people, a branch of the Timucua.
+The town of Nocoroco in what is now Tomoka State Park was the most important in the region.
+The villages of Caçaroy and Cicale were a short distance south of there.
+The southernmost Timucua town was Caparaca, in present-day New Smyrna Beach.
+There were only small hamlets between Cicale and Caparaca.
+Turtle Mound, 14 mi south of New Smyrna Beach, was the site of the town of Surruque, belonging to the Surruque people, whose territory extended south to Cape Canaveral.
+Like other Indigenous peoples in Florida, the Freshwater Timucua and Surruque were nearly exterminated by contact with Europeans through war, enslavement (the Spanish enslaved some Surruque war captives in 1598), and disease and became extinct as racial entities through assimilation and attrition during the 18th century.
 The Seminole Indians, descendants of Creek Indians from Georgia and Alabama, frequented the area prior to the Second Seminole War.

 During the era of British rule of Florida between 1763 and 1783, the King's Road passed through present-day Daytona Beach.
 The road extended from Saint Augustine, the capital of East Florida, to Andrew Turnbull's experimental colony in New Smyrna.
-In 1804 Samuel Williams received a land grant of 3000 acre from the Spanish Crown, which had regained Florida from the British after the American Revolutionary War.
+In 1804, Samuel Williams received a land grant of 3000 acre from the Spanish Crown, which had regained Florida from the British after the American Revolutionary War.
 This land grant encompassed the area that would become Daytona Beach.
-Williams built a slave-labor-based plantation to grow cotton, rice and sugar cane.
-His son Samuel Hill Williams would abandon the plantation during the Second Seminole War, when the Seminoles burned it to the ground.
+Williams built a slave labor-based plantation to grow cotton, rice, and sugar cane.
+His son Samuel Hill Williams abandoned the plantation during the Second Seminole War, when the Seminoles burned it to the ground.

-The area now known as the Daytona Beach Historical District was once the Orange Grove Plantation, a citrus and sugar cane plantation granted to Samuel Williams in 1787.
+The area now known as the Daytona Beach Historical District was once the Orange Grove Plantation, a citrus and sugarcane plantation granted to Samuel Williams in 1787.
 The plantation was situated on the west bank of the tidal channel known as the Halifax River, 12 miles north of Mosquito Inlet.
 Williams was a British loyalist from North Carolina who fled to the Bahamas with his family until the Spanish reopened Florida to non-Spanish immigration.
 After his death in 1810, the plantation was run by his family until it was burned down in 1835.
 In 1871, Mathias Day Jr. of Mansfield, Ohio, purchased the 3,200-acre tract of the former Orange Grove Plantation.
 He built a hotel around which the initial section of town arose.
 In 1872, due to financial troubles, Day lost title to his land; nonetheless, residents decided to name the city Daytona in his honor, and incorporated the town in 1876.